Important Safety Information

 - Are scheduled to receive any vaccinations.
 You should not receive a live vaccine or be around people who have recently received a live vaccine during your treatment with AFINITOR DISPERZ.
 If you are not sure about the type of immunization or vaccine received, ask your health care provider.
 For children with TSC and SEGA, or certain types of seizures, work with your health care provider to complete the recommended childhood series of vaccines before your child starts treatment with AFINITOR DISPERZ

 - Are pregnant, or could become pregnant, or have a partner who could become pregnant.
 AFINITOR DISPERZ can cause harm to your unborn baby.
-If you are a woman who is able to become pregnant, you should use effective birth control while using AFINITOR DISPERZ and for 8 weeks after your last dose.
-If you are a male with a woman partner, you should use effective birth control during treatment and for 4 weeks after your last dose.
-Talk to your health care provider about birth control options while taking AFINITOR DISPERZ
+For females who are able to become pregnant, your health care provider will give you a pregnancy test before you start treatment with AFINITOR DISPERZ.
+You should use effective birth control during treatment and for 8 weeks after your last dose of AFINITOR DISPERZ.
+Males with a female partner should use effective birth control during treatment and for 4 weeks after your last dose of AFINITOR DISPERZ

 - Are breastfeeding or plan to breastfeed.
 Do not breastfeed during treatment and for 2 weeks after your last dose